Musicals101.com

 b.
 July 2, 1854 (London) - d.
 Feb.
 2, 1907 (Southend-on-Sea, UK)

 This formidable contralto became the D'Oyly Carte troupe's top character actress, originating many beloved Gilbert and Sullivan characters.
 Hired for the ensemble in The Sorcerer (1877), she took over the role of Little Buttercup in the original London production of H.M.S.
 Pinafore (1879) and originated the role of Kate in the Broadway debut of Pirates of Penzance (1880).
 Brandram served as a replacement and understudy until she was cast as the original Lady Blanche in Princess Ida (1884).
-From then on, she was cast as the middle aged blowhards Gilbert so loved to poke fun at.
+From then on, she originated many of the middle aged blowhard female characters Gilbert so loved to poke fun at.
 Brandram was the first to play Katisha in The Mikado (1885), Dame Hannah in Ruddigore (1887), Dame Carruthers in Yeoman of the Guard (1888), and the Duchess of Plaza Toro in The Gondoliers (1889).
 She remained a leading member of the D'Oyly Carte company into the next century, making occasional appearances under other managements.

 Burnand, Francis Cowley